A SIMPLE ACT OF KINDNESS

 Northern Virginia for the weekend and talk to Lynn.

-After a long talk and a strong dose of abundant sympathy, I
+After a long talk and her abundant sympathy, I

 Lynn's four children Rick, Dale, Todd, and Tammi.